KarrLab/intro_to_wc_modeling/docs/about.rst

 ****************************
 Development team
 ****************************
-This package was developed by the `Karr Lab <http://www.karrlab.org/>`_ at the Icahn School of Medicine at Mount Sinai in New York, USA.
+The resource was developed by the `Karr Lab <http://www.karrlab.org/>`_ at the Icahn School of Medicine at Mount Sinai in New York, USA with contributions from the individuals listed below:

+* Jonathan Karr
+* Arthur Goldberg

 ****************************
 Questions and comments